 Transition Community of Practice

-A Community of Practice (COP) is a group of people who share a concern or a passion for something they do and who interact regularly to learn how to do it better.
+A Community of Practice (COP) is a group of people who share a concern or a passion for something they do, and who interact regularly to learn how to do it better.
 In 2004, New Hampshire joined the National Transition Community of Practice led by the IDEA Partnership.
-Short PowerPoint overview of the NH COP
+The statewide coordinating group has been meeting continuously since then.

 Capital Area: Meets the second Thursday of each month at the Walker Building on 21 South Fruit St in Concord.
 Email contact person.
 Email contact person at Concord High School

-Greater Seacoast: Email contact person at Strafford Learning Center to get meeting information or to get on the resource email list.
+Greater Seacoast: Email contact person at Exeter High School to get meeting information or to get on the resource email list.

 Manchester: Email contact person at the Moore Center.